 For potato gnocchi you will need POTATOES, PLAIN FLOUR (we have also the recipe for spelt flour gnocchi), EGG YOLK and pinch of SALT.
 Once you have cooked potatoes making gnocchi is a simple.
 Just follow the steps we described below:

-When making gnocchi the most important thing is to choose the right potatoes.
-Use old starchy potatoes with high content of starch and low content of water.
+COOKING THE POTATOES: When making gnocchi the most important thing is to choose the right potatoes.
+Use OLD STARCHY POTATOES with high content of starch and low content of water.
 Use potatoes of the similar size so they cook evenly.

 The best gnocchi comes from the potatoes cooked in their skin.
 Just place whole unpeeled potatoes into a medium pot of cold water and cook until you can easily insert a fork into them.
 Take potatoes from the water and let cool for 3-4 minutes, or until you can handle them.

 Place potatoes on floured work surface and sprinkle 2/3 of the flour over the potatoes then add egg yolk.
 Gently knead the dough.
 The trick to light gnocchi is to not to add too much flour to the dough.
 Add just enough flour to hold the dough together.